Simonmiz/bunkerweb-templates/templates/nextcloud/README.md

   elsewhere.
 - Adjust `configs/modsec/nextcloud_false_positives.conf` if you must disable the CRS plugin or tailor the allowed methods for niche deployments.
-- Set the `RERVERSE_PROXY_WS` Option to "yes" to enable the Websocket, which is required for some Nextcloud applications
+- Set `REVERSE_PROXY_WS` to `"yes"` to enable WebSocket support, which is required by some Nextcloud applications (for example Talk or Collabora).

 ## Validation